 A.E.
 Ramassà is a member of the African Youth Initiative Network (AYINET) and ambassador of the United Nations Sustainable Development Goals (SDG).
 The NGO AYINET is an organization created by Ugandan activist Victor Ochen, who was the youngest African candidate to opt for the Noble Peace Prize in 2015.
 He is currently a global adviser to the United Nations High Commissioner for Refugees (UNHCR) and an ambassador of SDG.

 The projects carried out by the club are aimed at fighting for the social inclusion and sustainable development of children and teenagers who are in a situacion of socio-economic vulnerability, facilitating access to education and health, and always with sport as an integrating tool.

-May you want to know further about this UN, we strongly encourage you to visit the sites below:
+If you want to know more about the SDG of the UN and AYINET, we encourage you to visit the following webpages:

 In order to commemorate this exclusive honour, the club designed a special apparel only worn in events planned together with the UN and during which the club plays the role of its Ambassador.
 This outfit moves away from the traditional red-and-yellow stripes t-shirt the team usually wears -identity sign of the cluband choses a plain dark blue were the main star is the United Nations symbol.